 Down Home Texas

 The “Down Home Texas Tour”, has been an amazing experience for me this year, and has provided me with the opportunity to do what I love to do…and that is travel around Texas.

 Of course, it has not been without a few glitches and moments to remember.
 In Victoria, Texas the event was cancelled at the last moment because of the venue not being ready and HEB stepped in just in time on the day of and saved the day.
-There was the blown tire on my way to Marfa that I had to cancel and reschedule (and by the way, I will see you Marfa in a couple of weeks).
+There was the blown tire on my way to Marfa – I had to cancel and reschedule (and by the way, I will see you Marfa in a couple of weeks).
 My car overheated on the way to Grandbury and that event had to be rescheduled.
 The rain storm on the way to San Antonio that was so intense I had to pull over and stop because I literally could not see the road.
 I have spotted Javalina hogs, Porcupine and Deer.
-I have come to a dead stop in deep west Texas to let a heard of wild goats cross the road and I have been stopped 4 time by the State Patrol.
+I have come to a dead stop in deep West Texas to let a herd of wild goats cross the road and I have been stopped 4 times by the State Patrol.